-A. Employee and Family Health Coverage.

-- 1. Minnesota Advantage Health Plan (Advantage).
+- A. Employee and Family Health Coverage. - 1.
+Minnesota Advantage Health Plan (Advantage).
 The health coverage portion of the State Employee Group Insurance Program is provided through the Minnesota Advantage Health Plan (Advantage), a self-insured health plan offering four Benefit Level options.
 Provider networks and claim administration are provided by multiple plan administrators.
 Coverage offered through Advantage is determined by Section 6A2. - 2.
 Coverage Under the Minnesota Advantage Health Plan.
-Effective January 1,2022 Advantage will cover eligible services subject to the copayments, deductibles and coinsurance coverage limits stated.
+Effective January 1, 2024, Advantage will cover eligible services subject to the copayments, deductibles and coinsurance coverage limits stated.
 Services provided through Advantage are subject to the managed care procedures and principles, including standards of medical necessity and appropriate practice, of the plan administrators.
 Coverage details are provided in the Advantage Summary of Benefits. - a.
 Benefit Options.
 Employees must elect a plan administrator and primary care clinic.
 Those elections will determine the Benefit Level through Advantage.
-Enrolled dependents must elect a primary care clinic that is available through the plan administrator chosen by the employee. - 1) Plan Administrator.
+Enrolled dependents must elect a primary care clinic that is available through the plan administrator chosen by the employee. - 1.
+Plan Administrator.
 Employees must elect a plan administrator during their initial enrollment in Advantage and may change their plan administrator election only during the annual open enrollment and when permitted under Section 5.
-Dependents must be enrolled through the same plan administrator as the employee. - 2) Benefit Level.
+Dependents must be enrolled through the same plan administrator as the employee. - 2.
+Benefit Level.
 The primary care clinics available through each plan administrator are assigned a Benefit Level.
 The Benefit Levels are outlined in the benefit chart below.
-Primary care clinics may be in different Benefit Levels for different plan administrators.
-Family members may be enrolled in clinics that are in different Benefits Levels.
+Primary care clinics may be in different Benefit_Levels for different plan administrators.
+Family members may be enrolled in clinics that are in different Benefits

+Levels.
 Employees and their dependents may change to clinics in different Benefit Levels during the annual open enrollment.
-Employees and their dependents may also elect to move to a clinic in a different Benefit Level within the same plan administrator up to two additional times during the plan year.
+Employees and their dependents may also elect to move to a clinic in a different Benefit Level within the same plan by calling their plan administrator, with changes.
 Unless the individual has a referral from the individual's primary care clinic, there are no benefits for services received from providers in Benefit Levels that are different from that of the primary care clinic in which the individual has enrolled.

-- 3) Primary Care Clinic.
+3. Primary Care Clinic.
 Employees and each of their covered dependents must individually elect a primary care clinic within the network of providers offered by the plan administrator chosen by the employee.
-Employees and their dependents may elect to change clinics within their clinic's Benefit Level as often as the plan administrator permits and as outlined above. - 4) Advantage Benefit Chart for Services Incurred During Plan Years 2022.
-2023 Benefits will be available on the SEGIP website.
+Employees and their dependents may elect to change clinics within their clinic's Benefit Level as often as the plan administrator permits and as outlined above.

-2022-Benefit Provision Benefit Level 1 The member pays: Benefit Level 2 The member pays: Benefit Level 3 The member pays: Benefit Level 4 The member pays: Deductible for all services except drugs and preventive care (S/F) \$250/500 \$400/800 \$750/1,500 \$1,500/3,000 Office visit copay/urgent care (copay waived for preventive services) \$35 copay per visit and annual deductible applies \$40 copay per visit and annual deductible applies \$70 copay per visit and annual deductible applies \$90 copay per visit and annual deductible applies In-Network Convenience Clinics and Online Care (deductible waived) \$0 \$0 \$0 \$0 Emergency room copay \$100 not subject to deductible \$125 not subject to deductible \$150 not subject to deductible \$350 not subject to deductible Coinsurance to OOP maximum Facility copays Per inpatient admission (waived for admission to Center of Excellence) \$100 \$200 \$500 N/A - subject to Deductible and 25% Coinsurance to OOP maximum N/A - subject to Deductible and 25% Coinsurance Per outpatient surgery \$60 \$120 \$250 to OOP maximum
+2024 and 2025- Benefit Provision Benefit Level 1 The member pays: Benefit Level 2 The member pays: Benefit Level 3 The member pays: Benefit Level 4 The member pays: Deductible for all services except drugs and preventive care (S/F) \$250/500 \$400/800 \$750/1,500 \$1,500/3,000 Office visit copay/urgent care (copay waived for preventive services) \$35 copay per visit and annual deductible applies \$40 copay per visit and annual deductible applies \$70 copay per visit and annual deductible applies \$90 copay per visit and annual deductible applies Mental health office visit copay \$0 not subject to the deductible \$0 not subject to the deductible \$50 \$70 In-Network Convenience Clinics and Online Care (deductible waived) \$0 \$0 \$0 \$0 Emergency room copay \$100 not subject to deductible \$125 not subject to deductible \$150 not subject to deductible \$350 not subject to deductible Coinsurance to OOP maximum